Composition Date: 2017

 So I started by doing some research on how the starlings coordinate their movements, even when there is no apparent leader.

-It turns out that group cohesion is, in part, maintained by individual starlings responding to seven of their nearest neighbors.1 (Other environmental factors also play a role, such as the presence of a predator such as a falcon.)
+It turns out that group cohesion is, in part, maintained by individual starlings responding to seven of their nearest neighbors.1 (Other environmental factors also play a role, including the presence of a predator such as a falcon.)
 It occurred to me that this ‘respond-to-your-seven-nearest-neighbors’ principle could perhaps be incorporated into the music to give it some structure or coherence.

 I also happened to be studying Takemitsu’s ‘November Steps’ at the time, which divides almost the entire string section into individual instruments.
 Following his example, I used a 12-10-6-6-3 string orchestra and created 37 separate parts, placing them (more or less) into groups of seven.
 The idea was to generate musical cohesion, not by having each group play in unison, but by applying the ‘respond-to-your-seven-nearest-neighbors’ principle.
 To achieve this, I used a sequential approach: